choprapranay/moonshot/README.md

 - **Supabase** - PostgreSQL-based backend-as-a-service for data storage

 ### Architecture
-- **Clean Architecture** - Separation of concerns with domain, use cases, and infrastructure layers
-- **Adapter Pattern** - Converting external interfaces to domain requirements
-- **Singleton Pattern** - Single database connection management
+- **Clean Architecture** - Separation of concerns with domain, use cases, and infrastructure layers [Potential violation: for the linear regression/expected value calculation, we retain the JSON files directly in the folder since they're intermediate, temporary algorithmic outputs, and the domain logic works in tandem with them.
+They belong to the pipeline of the ML workflow, which is why it's easier to retain them with the business logic.
+These files are just snapshots of the algorithm’s internal data to allow repeatable runs and debugging.
+These JSON files are not persistence or infrastructure storage in our case, which is why we believed it would be appropriate to store them with the domain logic.]

+(design patterns and use of SOLID principles discussed above)

-### Machine Learning Model
+### Algorithm/ML
-The model outputs a distribution of outcome likelihoods through a Deep Neural Network, with an embedding layer applied to the batters, pitch type and outcome type prior to feeding into the linear nodes of the model.
-Fine tuning was done, and we experimented with a more advanced model using an attention mechanism where the feature and classifier networks were linear nodes followed by BatchNormalization and Dropout.
+Moonshot is built on a suite of two models; the first is a neural network.
+We utilize a deep neural network to output a distribution of outcome likelihoods, with an embedding layer applied to the batters, pitch type and outcome type prior to feeding into the linear nodes of the model.
+Fine-tuning was done, and we experimented with a more advanced model using an attention mechanism where the feature and classifier networks were linear nodes followed by BatchNormalization and Dropout.
+In parallel, using the same training set, we performed a linear regression to compute the average run values that occur for each outcome (ex: a walk yields 0.296 runs on average).
+Both the probability distributions for each player and the average run values for the outcomes were passed into an algorithm computing the expected values for each batter.
+The algorithm iterates through the likelihood of swing/take outcomes for each batter and then multiplies each outcome with the average run values it yields (generated by the regression) to then produce expected values for each set of swing/take outcomes.
+The differences of each are then computed to see which plate decision is more beneficial.
 ---

 ## Getting Started